Hedging with Tradoor (Perpetual futures)

 ## Example

-You have $15,000 and want to open a position in the TON/USDT pair on TONCO DEX.
-Assuming the APR for a TON/USDT pair is 100% and the Toncoin is traded at 5 USDT.
+You have $15,000 and want to open a position in the GRAM/USDT pair on TONCO DEX.
+Assuming the APR for a GRAM/USDT pair is 100% and Gram (prev.
+Toncoin) is traded at 5 USDT.

-You put 1500 TON and 7,500 USDC into a liquidity pool on TONCO DEX.
+You put 1500 GRAM and 7,500 USDC into a liquidity pool on TONCO DEX.
 Let's say you put range between 4.5 and 5.5.
-As long as the TON price stays within your [designated range](/price-ranges/price-moves-in-ranges.md#active-liquidity), you’ll earn trading fees.
+As long as the GRAM price stays within your [designated range](/price-ranges/price-moves-in-ranges.md#active-liquidity), you’ll earn trading fees.

-One day, the price of TON drops beyond your range to 4 USDT.
-You end up with a position consisting of ≈ 3,060 TON *(as the ratio changes along the way, you end up with slightly more than 2x TON)* and 0 USDT. **You are now fully exposed to the TON price and experience permanent loss.**
+One day, the price of GRAM drops beyond your range to 4 USDT.
+You end up with a position consisting of ≈ 3,060 GRAM *(as the ratio changes along the way, you end up with slightly more than 2x GRAM)* and 0 USDT. **You are now fully exposed to the GRAM price and experience permanent loss.**

 After selling the tokens received for providing liquidity for 30 days while being in-range, the cumulative yield stands at 1,232 USDT (calculated as 7,500 \* 2 \* 100% / 365 \* 30).
 You decide to stop providing liquidity.